 3. How We Share the Service Information and Site Information

-- With any subsidiaries which are partly or fully owned by BigSpy, or corporate affiliates.
+With any subsidiaries which are partly or fully owned by corporate affiliates.

-- If required by law or in response to legal process, such as a subpoena, or to cooperate in good faith with a request from a government or law enforcement agency or official.
+If required by law or in response to legal processes, such as a subpoena, or to cooperate in good faith with a request from a government or law enforcement agency or official.

-- Where we believe sharing the information may prevent physical, financial or other harm, injury or loss; or we believe is necessary for protecting BigSpy's interests; or is in connection with an investigation of suspected or actual unlawful activity.
+Where we believe sharing the information may prevent physical, financial or other harm, injury or loss; or we believe is necessary for protecting our interests; or is in connection with an investigation of suspected or actual unlawful activity.

-- We also may disclose your information under circumstances not mentioned here with prior consent of the user that submitted the information to us.
+We also may disclose your information under circumstances not mentioned here with the prior consent of the user that submitted the information to us.

 4. “Cookies,” “Pixel Tags,” and “SDKs,” and How We Use Them

-- Functionality cookies.
-These are used to recognise you when you return to our Site or our Clients' websites.
-This means that content can be personalised for you and your preferences can be remembered (for example, your choice of language or region).
+Functionality cookies.
+These are used to recognize you when you return to our Site or our Clients’ websites.
+This means that content can be personalized for you and your preferences can be remembered (for example, your choice of language or region).

 Sometimes, our Clients or partners we work with may use the above technologies (sometimes, in combination with each other or other data such as IP addresses or hashed or de-identified data files) to coordinate users’ identities across platforms, browsers or devices, to more efficiently analyze online or mobile audiences, or target advertising and analyze ad performance.

 Similarly, to provide or use our Services, we (or Clients and partners we work with) may employ other information collected from users when they are online (for instance, IP address), aggregated with information collected from various websites and mobile applications, and various devices or browsers.
 The above industry-provided opt-out pages can also opt you out of many of those types of services.
-Other consumer choice tools are provided through the Ghostery website, www.ghostery.com, including the Ghostery browser extension, Enterprise the Ghostery opt-out program), and information about the Ghostery Ad Control application through which you may enable information “opt outs” for mobile applications.
+Other consumer choice tools are provided through the website, including the browser extension, and information about the Control application through which you may enable information “opt outs” for mobile applications or websites.

-To opt-out of BigSpy using the Ghostery browser extension, please follow these steps:
+To opt-out of our data service, please follow these steps:

-- Download and install the extension (which will provide you a variety of opt-out choices, in addition to permitting you to block BigSpy’s data collection);
+Download and install the extension (which will provide you a variety of opt-out choices, in addition to permitting you to block our data collection);

-- You will then have the ability to block BigSpy from collecting data, when BigSpy appears in the Ghostery Panel.
+You will then have the ability to block our service from collecting data, when our service appears in the Ghostery Panel.

 Please note that Ghostery may implement updates or changes to its features, and they (not we) control those features.

-In addition, the Site may contain embedded third-party content or links to third party websites and content.
-BigSpy does not control these websites and/or content, and these third parties' privacy policies are different from our own.
-You access linked websites or third party content at your own risk.
+In addition, the Site may contain embedded third-party content or links to third-party websites and content.
+Our service does not control these websites and/or content, and these third parties’ privacy policies are different from our own.
+You access linked websites or third-party content at your own risk.
 We are not responsible for the privacy practices of these websites or content providers, and you should check their applicable privacy policies to determine how they handle any information they collect from you.

 7. Information Security